What does it actually take to win a hackathon?

 The winning technical strategy is boring: familiar tools, managed services, and relentless focus on the unique parts of your solution.
 Save the learning for after the hackathon.

 AI is compressing weeks of work into hours.
 Teams can now build functional apps, generate polished presentations, and create marketing assets in hackathon timeframes that were previously impossible.
-The bar for 'impressive' has risen dramatically.
+As Innovation Mode 2.0 describes, this is the fundamental shift: AI moves hackathons from 'who built the best demo?' to 'who found the best opportunity?'
+For the full strategic analysis, see the AI-powered hackathons guide.

 • Code generation: describe features, get working code in minutes